-Location: GSH Central Pharmacy (primary), various inpatient settings (secondary) Preceptor: Jacob Cannan, PharmD, BCPS, BCCCP, Corey Wirth, PharmD, BCPS
+Location: GSH Central Pharmacy (primary), various inpatient settings (secondary) Preceptor: Colin Fitzgerrel, PharmD, BCPS, BCIDP; Beth Dunkel, PharmD, BCPS

-A formal orientation program for all incoming residents is scheduled for early July each year.
+A formal orientation program for all incoming residents is scheduled for late June/early July each year.
 New residents are to attend all corporate orientation dates as required per the terms of employment.
 This orientation period is designed to introduce residents to the Good Samaritan TriHealth Hospital (GSH) Department of Pharmacy policies and procedures and various practice settings throughout the hospital.
-Additionally, the resident will become proficient in use of all pharmacy department software (EPIC, DrFirst MedHx, etc) and gain a baseline functional knowledge of the medication distribution system of the central pharmacy, IV room, investigational drugs, and services provided to all surgical areas.
-Further, the resident will become familiar with all 'pharmacy-to-dose' consultative services, and will be required to pass all competency exams.
+During this time, the residents will meet with the Program Director to establish the individual Resident Development Plan.
+Additionally, the resident will become proficient in use of all pharmacy department software (EPIC, Thera-Doc, etc) and gain a baseline functional knowledge of the medication distribution system of the central pharmacy, IV room, investigational drugs, and services provided to all surgical areas.
+Week five of the residency year is a dedicated project week designed to allocate early time for the resident to draft their residency project proposal.
+Additional time during this project week may be used to focus on specific areas of practice not sufficiently addressed during the orientation month.